 Getting a distressed property up to such a standard can be a major headache if you have no guidelines and are unaware of the legal requirements.

-To help soothe this headache, here are some important refurb tips that you should know, whether you’re an accidental landlord, a landlord with a handful of rental properties, or a big-time property investor.
+To help soothe this headache, here are some important refurbishment tips that you should know, whether you’re an accidental landlord, a landlord with a handful of rental properties, or a big-time property investor.

-Assuming you’ve already taken possession, changed the locks on the doors, and contacted your council about any major changes you plan to make in the property, you can begin striping out and preparing the property.
+Assuming you’ve already taken possession, changed the locks on the doors, and contacted your local council about any major changes you plan to make, you can begin striping out and preparing the property.

 It’s important to have your building work done in the correct order, as it will be mighty frustrating – and expensive – to have the electricians turn up after the walls have been plastered.